Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - Purpose is to have one place where business rules or logic are applied and the intermediate results are persisted.

 ### Presentation Layer
 Performs the re-organization of data from the raw and integration layers into various purpose-built solutions for reporting and analytics.
-Scope can cover conforming dimensions, atomic fact aggregate fact tables, flat data sets for data science model building and views for governing exposure of data to end-users and applications.
+Scope can cover conforming dimensions, atomic fact tables, aggregate fact tables, flat data sets for data science model building and views for governing exposure of data to end-users and applications.
 Note that business rules should not be implemented within this processing layer.
 - Purpose built solutions for consumption, analytics and sharing
 - Recommend using permanent tables for incrementally updated tables.